RajanBakshi238/hotel-booking/README.md

   - npm run migration:run

-  migration:create command is used to generate empty migration file
+  migration:create command is used to generate empty migration
+    - npm run migration:create changename [syntax of creating new empty migration file]